MediaArea/MediaConch_SourceCode/README.md

 ##### With online checker

-You must install the online checker dependancies.
+You must install the online checker dependencies.
 Then run:

 ```sh
 ./prepare "DEFINES+=MEDIAINFO_LIBCURL_YES"